-To browse all Universities policies, including others that might be relevant to a particular clinical research project, go to https://policy.psu.edu.
+To browse all Universities policies, including others that might be relevant to a particular clinical research project, please visit the Penn State Policies website.

 Some studies defined as "clinical research" or a "clinical trial" have special compliance requirements.
-For compliance purposes, there are three definitions of clinical trials and with different requirements: a definition from NIH, a similar definition used by other federal funding agencies, and the definition of "applicable clinical trials" (ACT) that applies to FDA-regulated research.
-To learn more about the federal definitions of a clinical trials, go to https://research.psu.edu/qm/clinicaltrials.
+For compliance purposes, there are three definitions of clinical trials depending on the funding or regulatory oversight.
+Studies with NIH funding follow the Common Rule definition, which is a similar definition used by other federal funding agencies.
+FDA-regulated research defines a clinical trial as research meeting the criteria of an "applicable clinical trials" (ACT).
+Visit the Quality Assurance webpage on clinical trials to learn more.

 The U.S. Department of Health and Human Services (HHS) is the government’s principal agency for protecting the health of all Americans.
 It comprises several public health services agencies including the FDA (Food and Drug Administration), OHRP (Office of Human Research Protection), the NIH (National Institutes of Health), and the Centers for Medicare and Medicaid Services (CMS).

 |Health and Human Services (HHS)|

 |Food and Drug Administration (FDA)|

 Food and Drug Administration is responsible for protecting and promoting public health through the regulations and supervision of food safety, tobacco products, dietary supplements, prescription and over-the-counter pharmaceutical drugs (medications), vaccines, biopharmaceuticals, blood transfusions, medical devices, electromagnetic radiation emitting devices (ERED), veterinary products, and cosmetics.
 Understanding these rules is critical for any investigator who conducts human subject studies with drugs, devices or dietary supplements, whether already approved on the market, or still investigational.